Uncertainty-aware Three-phase Optimal Power Flow based on Data-driven Convexification: Conclusion and Future Work

 \section{Conclusion and Future Work}

-This paper presents a preliminary study on a novel UaO framework which shows that the UaO framework can effectively mitigate the impacts of uncertainty in solving 3$\phi$OPF.
-Our future work mainly consists of two aspects: first, explore advanced machine learning technologies, such as ensemble learning \cite{murphy2012machine}, to improve the efficiency of UaO framework; second, apply to UaO framework to model other power system optimzation problems other than OPF problems.
+This paper develops a uncertainty-aware optimization (UaO) framework for modeling the three-phase optimal power flow (3$\phi$OPF) problem under uncertainty.
+The UaO is a convex, deterministic optimization framework that can capture uncertainty.
+A preliminary numerical experiment based on simulated data shows that the proposed framework has strong capability of mitigate the impacts of uncertainty on 3$\phi$OPF.
+In our future research, we will explore advanced machine learning technologies, such as ensemble learning \cite{murphy2012machine}, to improve the efficiency of UaO framework.
+Moreover, we will apply the UaO framework to model other power system optimzation problems other than OPF problems.

 \ifCLASSOPTIONcaptionsoff

 \fi